katiewest820/hiking-app/README.md

 ## Features:

-- Google.maps for planning out a trip route
+- Google maps and Google places for searching a location and planning out a trip route
 - Distance and duration estimator
 - Gear and Food list tool that calculates weight of list items
 - Collaboration tool that looks up registered individuals by name